MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 Maintain a continuously secure cloud environment by adhering to security policies.

-- *Use security governance monitoring.* [Review security recommendations](/azure/defender-for-cloud/review-security-recommendations) and monitor security governance over time with your [secure score.](/azure/defender-for-cloud/secure-score-security-controls) The service provides a dashboard to monitor [regulatory compliance](/azure/defender-for-cloud/regulatory-compliance-dashboard) against common security frameworks.
+- *Use security governance monitoring.* [Review security recommendations](/azure/defender-for-cloud/review-security-recommendations) and monitor security governance over time with your [secure score.](/azure/defender-for-cloud/secure-score-security-controls) The feature provides a dashboard to monitor [regulatory compliance](/azure/defender-for-cloud/regulatory-compliance-dashboard) against common security frameworks.

 - *Configure identity governance monitoring.* [Configure identity monitoring](/entra/identity/monitoring-health/overview-monitoring-health) to collect audit, sign-in, and provisioning logs.
-Also review your [identity secure score](/entra/identity/monitoring-health/concept-identity-secure-score) and use [the identity governance dashboard](/entra/id-governance/governance-dashboard) to get a single view of identities across your tenant.
+Also review your [identity secure score](/entra/identity/monitoring-health/concept-identity-secure-score), and use [the identity governance dashboard](/entra/id-governance/governance-dashboard) to get a single view of identities across your tenant.

 #### Configure monitoring for cost management governance